fernandagallina/androidClarifai/README.md

-# androidEyeSpy
+# androidClarifai
-A project to test EyeSpy API
+  A project to test Clarifai API and Camera2